 Reflecting on Haines Junction & Kluane National Park

-Our journey brought us to Haines Junction and the vast expanse of Kluane National Park, a truly grand spectacle.
-Traversing the Alaska Highway, we encountered the park from both directions, discovering that Kluane Lake was merely the beginning of its wonders.
+Our journey brought us to Haines Junction, a truly grand spectacle and the vast expanse of Kluane National Park.
+Traversing the Alaska Highway, we encountered the park from both directions, discovering that Kluane Lake was the beginning of its wonders.

-The visitor center in Kluane stood out, not just for its impressive architecture but also as a modern oasis in the wilderness, complete with WiFi.
+The visitor center in Kluane stood out for its impressive architecture and as a modern oasis in the wilderness, complete with WiFi.

 This small luxury became a surprising highlight, especially for our kids, who reveled in the brief return to connectivity amidst our remote travels.